Moral Philosopher Derek Parfit

 The tension between these two perspectives is stark:

-The Parfit Frame: Human beings are not mere status-seeking animals, or at least, they do not have to be.
+According to Parfit, humans are not mere status-seeking animals, or at least, they do not have to be.
 Parfit believed that through intense, cold, analytic reflection, it is possible to transcend the evolutionary programming that binds us to our own future selves and our narrow, tribal interests.
 He did not treat philosophy as a tool for political advocacy or social engineering, but as a path to objective truth.
 He would likely agree with Pinsof that humans are motivated by things other than “happiness,” but he would argue that the “status” or “dominance” Pinsof highlights are simply irrational goals once you strip away the false importance of the individual self.

 Parfit was not trying to “save the world” through policy nudges or by correcting “misinformation.”
 He was trying to change the fundamental way humans conceptualize their own existence.
 He was a radical individualist who ended up advocating for a radical form of altruism.

-If Pinsof is correct, Parfit’s life work is a perfect example of the intellectual’s “misunderstanding” myth—a man who dedicated his life to the idea that he could talk people out of their evolved nature.
+If Pinsof is correct, Parfit’s life work is an example of the intellectual’s “misunderstanding” myth—a man who dedicated his life to the idea that he could talk people out of their evolved nature.
 If Parfit is correct, Pinsof’s cynical realism is just another form of parochialism, a failure to see that the “real” motives he describes are only real because we have not yet done the work to think our way out of them.
-Parfit’s life is perhaps the ultimate test of whether an intellectual can actually transcend the evolutionary logic Pinsof maps, or if that attempt is just one more strategy in the game.
+Parfit’s life is perhaps the ultimate test of whether an intellectual can transcend the evolutionary logic Pinsof maps, or if that attempt is just one more strategy in the game.